auth0-blog/falcor-create-demo/readme.md

 # Falcor Demo

-This is the code for Auth0's [Intro to Falcor article](#).
+This is the code for Auth0's [Getting Started With Falcor](https://auth0.com/blog/2015/08/28/getting-started-with-falcor/) blog post.
 In the tutorial, we cover how to:

 1. Setup a Falcor model on the client and prime it with data
 2. Use Falcor's JSON Graph to avoid having duplicate data